slawekzachcial/aws-athena-saml/README.md

 SimpleSAMLphp stores the service provider metadata as PHP snippets.
 To make the conversion from XML to PHP we used a built-in converter available at https://localhost:8443/simplesaml/admin/metadata-converter.php and stored the results in [idp/saml20-sp-remote.php](idp/saml20-sp-remote.php) file.
-To get to the converter page you will need authentcate as admin (user:
+To get to the converter page you will need authenticate as admin (user:
 `admin`, password: `secret`).

 The file defines 2 almost identical service providers: